Kefir grains that are stressed, what can I do?

 Below I will explain how to start best, incase of Water kefir

 First, what is the optimal kefir grains to water ratio?

-Kefir will usually starts to yeast between a ratio from 1:10 to 1:18.
-This means that 1 tablespoon of kefir grains will ferment at about 1 cup of sugar water and may increase over time to a ratio of 01:24 (= 1 tablespoon kefir grains in 1,5 cup of water).
+Kefir will usually start to yeast between a ratio from 1:10 to 1:18.
+This means that 1 tablespoon of kefir grains will ferment at about 1 cup of sugar water and may increase over time to a ratio of 01:24 (= 1 tablespoon kefir grains in 1,5 cups of water).
 For starters, try using a ratio of water to kefir grains of about 1:16 to 1:18.
-We note that in the winter the kefir grains grow less rapidly than in the summer.
-In summer kefir grains can grow about 300% grow within 48 hours, while in winter an increase of 5% may be normal.
+We note that in the winter, the kefir grains grow less rapidly than in the summer.
+In summer, kefir grains can grow about 300% grow within 48 hours, while in winter, an increase of 5% may be normal.
 It is also appropriate for starters NOT to begin immediately with dried fruit.
 Water kefir grains need time to adapt to their new environment and change of foods.
 Therefore we start with a sugar solution without the addition of dried fruit.

 What is the optimal water to sugar ratio for water kefir?